netcreateorg/nc-multiplex/ReadMe.md

 Refresh the manager to view the current list of running databases.

-NOTE: The trailing "/" is necessary in the URL.
+**IMPORTANT**: The trailing "/" is necessary in the URL.
 The system will warn you if you try to start a database without it, e.g. `http://localhost/graph/tacitus`.
 This is necessary because we would otherwise be unable to distinguish between new graph requests and static file requests.

+#### 7. Load Exisitng Graph

+The manager lists all the graphs it finds on in the `~/your-dev-folder/nc-router/netcreate-2018/build/runtime/` folder.
+You can click on the link to start the graph.

+## Managing Databases

+All databases are stored in the NetCreate runtime folder, e.g. `~/your-dev-folder/nc-router/netcreate-2018/build/runtime/`.
+All node processes share the same database files.
+So any database you spin up will be in the main runtime folder.

+* Prepopulate the databases and templates by simply copying the `*.loki` and `*.template` files there prior to running `node nc-router.js`.

+* You can copy and back up databases directly in the `runtime` folder.

+* You can make modifications any time to the runtime folder and refresh the manager to view the new list.
+Though keep in mind if someone is actively working on a graph, you may clobber their changes.

+* When you request the database, the server will first try to load an existing file.
+If none is found, it will create a new one.

+* Templates are handled the same way -- When you request a database, a template with the same name is requested.
+If none exists, nc-router will create a new one based on the default template.

+* Note you no longer need to use the `?` method to retrieve a specific database.
+(It applies only to standalone mode anyway).  e.g. just use `localhost/graph/tacitus/` instead of `localhost/?dataset=2020-02-06_Tacitus#/`

 ## How it works

-Each graph is spun up with its own node process running on a separate port.
-The port number is necessary to route calls to the correct instance.
+nc-router is essentially a traffic cop and process manager.

+Its principle role is traffic cop.
+When a request comes in, e.g. `http://localhost/graph/tacitus/`, nc-router checks to see if there is already a running NetCreate instance.
+If there isn't, it starts a new NetCreate instance, and then routes the traffic to `http://localhost:nnnn` where `nnnn` is the port number the newly created NetCreate instance is running on.
+The user never sees the port number.
+(You can go directly to `http://localhost:nnnn` to work with the app if you want.)

+When subsequent requests come in, any calls to `/graph/tacitus/` are also routed to the same port.
+Any calls to other graphs, e.g. `/graph/hawaii/` are then spun up separately.

-There is a express server that handles all port 80 requests.
+This is done via an express server that handles all the requests.
+This is running on port 80.
 It then redirects requests to the individual graphs on specific ports.

+Because the system keeps spinning up new resources, we do have to keep an eye on them, as each instance will eat up a certain amount of memory and CPU cycles.
+This is why there is a maximum active graph setting.
+We'll have to do some testing to see where we should set the max.

+Each process will continue running until it is explicitly killed.

 # Caveats